LuboDimitrov/Tank-Wars-Game/README.md

 3.(puja canyonname degrees)

-"puja" means "rise/increase" in catalan
+"puja" means "rise/increase" in catalan.
 This function increases the angle of the canyon.

 ![](images/puja.PNG)